 Umbilical cord prolapse is cause by the umbilical cord coming out of the uterus before the baby's head.

-Factors that increase your chance of getting umbilical cord prolapse include:
+Factors that increase your chance of umbilical cord prolapse:

-Seeing or feeling the umbilical cord in the vagina before the baby's delivery is a symptom of umbilical cord prolapse.
+Seeing or feeling the umbilical cord in the vagina before the baby's delivery during a pelvic exam confirms that diagnosis.

 Treatment options include: